fahimfss/Hybrid_Local_Planner/README.md

 This is an implementation of ROS Local Planner using the Dijkstra's algorithm and the Hybrid A star algorithm

 ## Installation
+Before starting, please make sure that the GPU drivers are up to date.
+It is recommended to use Nvidia GPUs with Gazebo.

 The first thing to do is to setup the TurtleBot3 ROS packages.
 The installation guide can be found here: https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup

 There are **different ROS versions** for **different Ubuntu versions**.
 In my setup, I used Ubuntu 20.04.5 LTS and ROS1, so my selected ROS package was **noetic**.